Student Leadership Award

-To be considered for the SLA, using the appropriate applicant link, you will be expected to submit the following:
+To be considered for the SLA, you will be expected to submit the following:

 - A completed Professional Activities questionnaire.

 - An essay of no more than 750 words conveying your thoughts on how, as a student leader, you would increase awareness and understanding of the Practice Advancement Initiative (formerly the Pharmacy Practice Model Initiative)among student colleagues.